ZCBEZHU/AI4EOERNESTO/README.md

 # AI4EO Final Project
 Video link：https://youtu.be/jjKA8vhYZA4?si=WiTXaYVvd1TiSKok

+The code shown in the video is not the final version and differs slightly from the one in the GitHub repository.
+This is because the final code has undergone several updates and optimizations.

 ## A description of the problem to be tacked

 The aim of this project is to leverage artificial intelligence and IRIS to classify cloud and ocean data obtained from the Sentinel-3 satellite.
 By comparing the differences in classification images produced by various algorithms, this study evaluates the value and limitations of artificial intelligence in satellite remote sensing and Earth observation.